Global convergence of optimized adaptive importance samplers: Background

 In this paper, we do not limit the choice of $q_\theta$ to any fixed proposal family.
 Therefore, in the adaptation step, we are interested in solving the global nonconvex optimization problem

 where $R(\theta)$ is given in \eqref{eq:Rtheta}.
 This will lead to a global optimizer $\theta^\star$ which will give the best possible proposal in terms of minimizing the MSE of the importance sampler.
-We use stochastic gradient Langevin dynamics (SGLD) \citep{zhang2019nonasymptotic} and its underdamped counterpart stochastic gradient Hamiltonian Monte Carlo (SGHMC) \citep{akyildiz2020nonasymptotic} for global optimization.
-We summarize the algorithms in the next section.
+We utilize convergence results of stochastic gradient Langevin dynamics (SGLD) \cite{zhang2023nonasymptotic} for the analysis of the global optimization properties of such methods.
+We summarize the setting in the next section.